DoJ probes Citigroup unit over suspicious transactions - WSJ

 The Justice Department and Citigroup were not immediately available for comment outside regular business hours.

-Last week Reuters reported that Federal authorities have opened a criminal investigation into a $400 million fraud involving Citigroup's Mexican unit.
+Last week Reuters reported that Federal authorities have opened a criminal investigation into a $400 million (238 million pounds) fraud involving Citigroup's Mexican unit.